Powering Through Together

-We are temporarily holding our residential customers’ invoices per the Public Utility Commission of Texas (PUCT)’s request.
+We temporarily held our residential customers’ invoices per the Public Utility Commission of Texas (PUCT)’s request.
+Normal processing of invoices has resumed, and you should receive yours shortly.
 Customers on Auto Pay will not have their account drafted until invoices are sent out.
-You will have the same amount of time to pay your invoice as you have had in previous months once they have been issued.
+Any invoices that were generated prior to the event that are enrolled on Auto Pay will draft on the scheduled due date.
+You will have the same amount of time to pay your invoice as you have had in previous months.

 4. Will I be charged a late fee?
 What if I can’t pay this month’s bill?

-We are not currently charging late fees.
-If you are unable to pay your bill once it is issued, please contact our Customer Care team to set up a Deferred Payment Plan.
+The Public Utility Commission of Texas lifted the suspension on charging late fees.
+If you are unable to pay your bill when due, please contact our Customer Care team at 866-917-8271 to set up a Deferred Payment Plan.